 - Spirit Ridge Rifle Golf - 300 Win Mag Model 1885

 What draws me to the Model 1885?
-I've always been really found of octagon barrels.
-My first firearm was a octagon Marlin 39a lever action 22 rifle.
-I like that the Model 1885 has a extra long 28 inch barrel.
-Longer barrels mean greater velocity and with no action length to speak of I get a rifle with the overall length being roughly the same as a bolt action rifle with a 24 inch barrel.
+I've always been really fond of octagon barrels.
+My first firearm was an octagon Marlin 39a lever action 22 rifle.
+I like that the Model 1885 has an extra long 28-inch barrel.
+Longer barrels mean greater velocity and with no action length to speak of I get a rifle with the overall length being roughly the same as a bolt action rifle with a 24-inch barrel.
 With 1885's there are no magazine restrictions for the overall length of the cartridge.
-For instance in my new 300 Win Mag I have found that the 208 A-Max shoots best out touching the lands in the barrel for a cartridge overall length (COAL) of 3.571 inches, a length well beyond the 3.34 specified as the max for this cartridge.
+For instance, in my new 300 Win Mag I have found that the 208 A-Max shoots best out touching the lands in the barrel for a cartridge overall length (COAL) of 3.571 inches, a length well beyond the 3.34 specified as the max for this cartridge.
 There is also something really cool about hunting with a single shot.
 And how cool is it that this is John M. Browning's first firearm that he designed and sold?
 Really cool.

 Over the years I have been mounting different scopes and using different bases and rings on my Model 1885 rifles.
 It has often been a challenge to find a mount that you would like to use.
 Here's what I have learned about this great rifle and what has worked best to mount my rifle scopes.